CHARM-BDF/charmgpt/README.md

 # CharmGPT

-A data science environment with integrated chat and visualization capabilities.
+A collaborative data science environment with integrated chat and visualization capabilities.
+This project combines React and TypeScript for the frontend with an Express backend that provides unified interfaces for LLM providers and Python code execution.

 ## Features

-- Interactive Python code execution
+- Interactive Python code execution with matplotlib visualization
-- Real-time data visualization
+- Real-time chat interface with LLM support (Claude, Ollama)
-- Chat interface for assistance
 - History of code artifacts and outputs
-- Support for matplotlib plots
+- Support for multiple LLM providers
 - Code execution in isolated Docker containers

 ## Setup